zenden2k/KeeneticRainmeterPlugin/README.md

 Router=MyRouter
 ```

-The default value for the Router option is "KeeneticPlugin".
+The default value for the `Router` option is `KeeneticPlugin`.

-## Custom command
+## Custom Command

-You can use custom command of the router REST interface.
-The interface name is passed as argument.
+You can use a custom command from the router's REST interface.
+The interface name is passed as an argument to the command.

 ```
 [KeeneticPlugin]